Digestive System, The Digestive Process,Functions,ASSESSMENT, Most Common Problem

 Begins starch digestion (amylase)

-Saliva produces amylase and lubricates food
+Saliva produces amylase and lubricates

 Moves food into esophagus